Sight & Sound Theatres

 Sight & Sound Theatres is an entertainment company that produces Bible stories live on stage.
 Based in Lancaster County, Pennsylvania, Sight & Sound operates two theaters: one in Ronks, Pennsylvania (formerly known as the Millennium Theatre) and the second in Branson, Missouri.
+Each year, more than a million people from around the world attend performances at the theatres.
+It has been a major tourist attraction of Pennsylvania's Lancaster County, and is considered the largest faith-based theater company in the nation.